DOML-Lang/DOML/doml_formal_spec.md

 ## What is this?
-This is the formal specification document for DOML, mainly aimed at developers who wish to implement a parser.
+This is the formal specification document for *DOML*, mainly aimed at developers who wish to implement a parser.

 ## Terminology
 The following are key words and their definitions;